SaierLaboratory/TCDBtools/manuals/interpret_proto2_top_hits.md

 and generate hydropathy plots (including [_Pfam_](https://pfam.xfam.org/) matches) across the homology transitivity path.
-This will substantially help with the interpretation of [_protocol2_](https://github.com/SaierLaboratory/BioVx/blob/master/manuals/BioV_manual.pdf) results for each ppair of families analyzed.
+This will substantially help with the interpretation of [_protocol2_](https://github.com/SaierLaboratory/BioVx/blob/master/manuals/BioV_manual.pdf) results for each pair of families analyzed.

 ## Contributor